oracle-quickstart/oci-nfs/README.md

 ## Terraform Deployment
 If you prefer Terraform, then follow the below steps.

+1. First off you'll need to do some pre deploy setup.
+That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).

-Now, you'll want a local copy of this repo.
+2. Now, you'll want a local copy of this repo.
 You can make that with the commands:

 ```
 git clone https://github.com/oracle-quickstart/oci-nfs.git